2 FAM 800

 (Office of Origin: INL/A)

-(1) Acquire, manage, and dispose of aircraft owned or leased by the Department safely, efficiently and effectively.
-This includes aircraft acquired or operated by the Department for official business and aircraft acquired for, or made available to, foreign governments for counternarcotics or law enforcement operations and other foreign assistance purposes;
+(1) The Department will acquire, manage, and dispose of Federal aircraft and acquire and manage Commercial Aviation Services (CAS) as safely, efficiently and effectively as possible.
+This includes aircraft acquired or operated by the Department for official business and aircraft acquired for, or made available to, foreign governments for counternarcotics or law enforcement operations and other foreign assistance purposes.

-(2) Account for and report the following data pertaining to Department-owned or exclusively leased aircraft:
+(2) The Department will document and report the following data pertaining to Department-owned or exclusively leased aircraft:

 (c) Number of flight hours per airframe;